Towards White-Box Deep Wireless Sensing: Performance

-\head{Model Size} We evaluate \sysname's performance across a spectrum of model capacities: Tiny (7.1M parameters), Small (14.6M), Base (23.4M), and Large (80.3M).
-As shown in \fig\ref{fig:ablation_size}, even our most compact Tiny model achieves impressive 86.70\% accuracy, with Small reaching 87.20\%, Base attaining 87.66\%, and Large achieving 87.99\%.
-Given the relatively modest performance gains with larger models and considering the complexity of the sensing task, we adopt the Small version as our standard configuration for optimal efficiency-performance trade-off.
+\head{Model capacity.} We evaluate \sysname under four model scales: Tiny (7.1M parameters), Small (14.6M), Base (23.4M), and Large (80.3M).
+As shown in \fig\ref{fig:ablation_size}, performance increases only marginally with model size: 86.70\% (Tiny), 87.20\% (Small), 87.66\% (Base), and 87.99\% (Large) on Widar3G6.
+This suggests that wireless sensing tasks are constrained more by signal structure than model capacity.
+Considering the modest gains and computational overhead of larger models, we adopt the Small configuration as the default setting, achieving a favorable efficiency–performance trade-off.

-\head{RF-MLP vs. RF-ISTA} The RF-MLP module provides a clearer derivation of the residual connection and simpler implementation compared to the RF-ISTA module, a direct complex-valued extension from CRATE \cite{yuWhiteBoxTransformersSparse2023a}.
-In \sysname, RF-MLP achieves 24.93 MPJE in HuPR dataset, virtually identical to RF-ISTA's 24.94 MPJE.
-This confirms that our architectural refinement maintains performance while offering improved theoretical clarity and implementation simplicity.
+\head{RF-MLP vs. RF-ISTA.} Finally, we compare the proposed RF-MLP module with RF-ISTA, a direct complex-valued extension of CRATE \cite{yuWhiteBoxTransformersSparse2023a}.
+On the HuPR dataset, RF-MLP achieves an MPJPE of 24.93, nearly identical to RF-ISTA (24.94).
+This result confirms that RF-MLP preserves performance while offering a fully principled derivation and simpler implementation.
+Unlike RF-ISTA, where residual connections are introduced heuristically, RF-MLP emerges naturally from the optimization formulation, reinforcing the interpretability and completeness of \sysname's architecture.